LappleApple/awesome-leading-and-managing/For-Developers-Teamwork-TechDebt.md

 - [On Writing Tech Specs](https://codeburst.io/on-writing-tech-specs-6404c9791159) - by Chuck Groom.
 Takeaway: "A tech spec forces you to think through complicated issues and to get everyone on the same page.
 This helps to avoid wasting time on dead-end solutions or building the wrong thing."

-- [One Bite at a Time: Partitioning Complexity](https://www.facebook.com/notes/kent-beck/one-bite-at-a-time-partitioning-complexity/1716882961677894/) - by Kent Beck.
-Takeaway: tips on refactoring, code structure, and workflow.

 - [Programming Beyond Practices: Be More Than Just a Code Monkey](https://www.amazon.com/Programming-Beyond-Practices-More-Monkey/dp/1491943823/ref=sr_1_1?ie=UTF8&qid=1496801606&sr=8-1&keywords=programming+beyond+practices) - by Gregory Brown.
 Covers all aspects of being a leader-developer besides writing code, from prototyping to improving processes.

 - [Satisficery Engineering](http://baggerspion.net/2017/08/satisficery-engineering/) - by Paul Adams, Zalando.
 Takeaway: looks at the topic of "Push."
 How do we know when to push a team—and in which direction?
 Sometimes asking a team to deliver more is appropriate but, likewise, it can also be appropriate to give them a break.
 This article is about being mindful of these opportunities and their consequences.

+- [The Senior Engineer’s Guide to Helping Others Make Decisions](http://silverwraith.com/blog/2017/10/the-senior-engineers-guide-to-helping-others-make-decisions/) - by Geeky.
+Takeaway: Lots of tips for mentoring junior devs on your team.

 - [The Software Craftsman: Professionalism, Pragmatism, Pride](https://www.amazon.com/Software-Craftsman-Professionalism-Pragmatism-Robert/dp/0134052501) - by Sandro Mancuso.
 An honest, engaging book that covers all imaginable aspects of being a craftsman, from playing an active role in shaping customer value to avoiding technical debt.
 Part of the Uncle Bob series.

 - [Software Entropy Explained: Causes, Effects, and Remedies](https://www.toptal.com/software/software-entropy-explained) - by Adam Wasserman.
 Takeaway: "The primary goal is to create an awareness of software entropy because it is a factor in all forms of software development.
 Furthermore, we explore a means by which software entropy can be assigned a concrete value.
 Only by quantifying software entropy and observing its growth over successive releases can we truly understand the risk it poses to our current objectives and future plans."

-- [Software Teams: Autonomous or Tightly-Aligned?](https://medium.com/@iancackett/software-teams-autonomous-or-tightly-aligned-9564b3ea74f4) - by Ian Cackett and Sasha Bilton.
-Takeaway: "In the longer-term, there can be a lost opportunity for synergy between autonomous squads; opportunities to introduce common structure or shared solutions.
-Having many solutions to the same problem spells wasted effort, less focus on the quality of each implementation and an increased likelihood of bugs creeping in."

 - [Speed in Software Development](https://www.targetprocess.com/articles/speed-in-software-development/) - by Michael Dubakov.
 Takeaway: "Software development pace / productivity / speed is a complex, interdependent and multifaceted concept.
 It has no easy solution.
 You can’t shout at people “work faster!”
 You can’t blindly cut corners and focus on value added activities only.
 The only solution is to think deeply about the company, development processes, people, tools, etc. Build a model and think."

 - [Start from Square Zero: Hidden Habits You Need for a Successful Career in Tech](https://medium.freecodecamp.org/start-from-square-zero-hidden-habits-you-need-for-a-successful-career-in-tech-3e4b86636d6) - by Andrea Goulet.
 Takeaway: Stop calling yourself "non-technical," pick a guilt language instead of a shame language, get comfortable with discomfort, mind the confidence gap, and acknowledge your biases.

-- [Thinking of the Next Developer](https://dev.to/dnimmo/thinking-of-the-next-developer) - by David Nimmo.
-Takeaway: "[C]onsider how little time it takes to break out the logic of your functions and make them more readable.
-Literally a couple of extra minutes of your time could save hours of other people's time when they look at your code next - in most cases the time will be saved immediately when your work goes through a code review."

 - [We are All Product Owners!
-An Impact Guide for Engine](https://medium.com/@erand/we-are-all-product-owners-an-impact-guide-for-engineers-76a2b4342c74) - by Eran Davidov.
+An Impact Guide for Engineers](https://medium.com/@erand/we-are-all-product-owners-an-impact-guide-for-engineers-76a2b4342c74) - by Eran Davidov.
 Takeaway: offers keen advice on how to measure impact, and what to measure.

 - [What Can Developers Learn from Being on Call?](https://jvns.ca/blog/2017/06/18/operate-your-software/?imm_mid=0f4059&cmp=em-webops-na-na-newsltr_20170630) - by Julia Evans.
 Takeaway: Based on a Twitter thread begun by Charity Majors, this post suggests that being on call helps you to learn what kinds of production problems are common and uncommon; understand what needs urgent attention; design reliable systems; build in monitoring and diagnostics early; understand the parts of the system that aren’t yours; gain confidence in your judgement; make minimum effective change; learn about distributed systems and consistency and race conditions, and become a better developer.

 ### Teamwork

 - [Agile Self-Assessment Game](https://www.benlinders.com/game/) - by Ben Linders.
 Takeaway: playing the game enables teams to reflect on how they work together, discover how agile they are, and agree upon next steps they can take to increase their agility to deliver more value to their customers and stakeholders.

-- [Building a Delivery Team](https://engineering.edx.org/building-a-delivery-team-8201d06f1021) - by Bill DeRusha.
-Takeaway: How the edX internationalization team spun up quickly—team charter, communication, building a relationship with the product manager, being clear and focused about the project scope, and communicating.
-Includes links to articles about creating team charters.

-- [The Five Dysfunctions of a Team: a Leadership Fable](http://www.bip.org.bd/SharingFiles/11-The%20Five%20Dysfunctions%20of%20a%20Team.pdf) - by Patrick Lencioni.
-Takeaway: lack of trust and commitment, fear of conflict, avoidance of accountability, and inattention to results will prevent your team from gelling and performing.
-This book uses a narrative/fictional case study to make its point about overcoming the five dysfunctions.

 - [Getting Better at Team Communication](https://monades.roperzh.com/getting-better-at-team-communication/) - by Roberto Dip.
 Takeaway: Tips based on experience for communicating better with individuals, teams and yourself.